cunnie/docs/backup_vcenter_to_s3.md

 ### 7. Restore the Databases

-#### 7.1 [Optional] Snapshot the New vCenter
+#### 7.1 Snapshot the New vCenter
 We decide to snapshot our new vCenter; this provides a good rollback point in the event that our restoration goes awry and we need to start from a clean slate.
+Also, VMware's restoration instructions suggest taking a snapshot.

 1. bring up the Windows vSphere Client
 2. log into the ESXi (e.g. esxi.cf.nono.com)